Alex Bennett (footballer): International

 Bennett was capped eleven times for Scotland, gaining three caps while at Celtic and the remaining eight while at Rangers.
 He made his Scotland debut against Wales in March 1904 and scored his first international goal, again against Wales, four years later.
 He scored his second international goal in his final Scotland appearance, against Ireland in March 1913.
 He also appeared ten times in representative matches for the Scottish Football League.

 At the age of 39 he also took part in a 1921 summer tour of North America as a member of 'Third Lanark Scotland XI' (organised by Third Lanark and composed of players from seven different clubs), reuniting with old teammate and rival Jimmy McMenemy; Bennett thereafter became the Thirds manager, leading their next expedition to South America in 1923.

 Personal life

-Bennett's younger brother James was also a footballer who played for Queen's Park prior to being wounded on military service in World War I. Their father Robert was a master draper and amateur poet of some local esteem whose portrait is on display in a Hamilton museum.
+Bennett's younger brother James was also a footballer who played for Queen's Park prior to being wounded on military service in World War I; another brother Robert was killed in the conflict.
+Their father, also Robert, was a master draper and amateur poet of some local esteem whose portrait is on display in a Hamilton museum.
 Alec was clearly proud to be associated with his family business: when he married in 1910 he listed that he was a 'Drapery warehouseman' by profession rather than an international footballer.

 His grandson Sandy Carmichael (full name Alexander Bennett Carmichael) played international Rugby union for Scotland and the British and Irish Lions in the 1970s.